skye-adaire/AlgebraicModeling/README.md

 * **This expansion should be simplified using a Computer Algebra System (CAS) to improve performance.**
 * **Here is a video demonstrating this technique in 3D, with three distortions:**
 * https://youtu.be/Usenu_oLqL4
 * **I've not implemented the expression simplification, so performance after the first distortion is very poor.
-When I click down, a distortion begins.
+When I click down, a distortion begins with a hyperplane centered on the intersection.
 When I release click, the distortion is compiled into a polynomial, and a new fragment shader is generated to render it.**

 [![](http://img.youtube.com/vi/Usenu_oLqL4/0.jpg)](http://www.youtube.com/watch?v=Usenu_oLqL4 "3D Algebraic Modeling Demo by Skye Adaire")